12 Steps for perfect SEO on page. Read how to rank a website on google.

 This one isn’t a must, but it can be helpful to readers if visited links are a different color.
 It helps them to know if they’ve already been on the page or not.
 Though now some auto plugins help to set these requirements.

-If you think that something left you can suggest in the comment box.
+If you think that something left about SEO On Page you can suggest in the comment box.